sanctuarycomputer/style/README.md

 </style>
 ```

-At first glance, I have no idea what `.chat-notification `will look like, and if we decide to make changes to this component we have to search the codebase for its location and related definitions.
-Zigzagging between a HTML/JSX and a CSS file to make sweeping changes through a codebase is hard, and when our codebase starts to scale - we will have to sett a large amount of time trying to learn and reproduce these styles.
-This is where productivity starts to take a hit .
+At first glance, I have no idea what `.chat-notification `will look like, and if we decide to make changes to this component, we have to search the codebase for its location and related definitions.
+In addition, zigzagging between an HTML/JSX and a CSS file to make sweeping changes through a codebase is hard, and when our codebase starts to scale, we will have to spend a significant amount of time trying to learn to reproduce these styles.

 <br>